jackdeadman/sge-experiment-runner/README.md

 # SGE Experiment Runner
-Tool to generate SGE scripts based on a experiment config.
+Tool to generate SGE scripts based on an experiment config.
 The program expects a yaml file `config/experiments.yaml` and a script to run `config/base.sh` (both have been pre-populated with an example).

 ## Installation
 ```